kittykatattack/ga/README.md

 completely takes over the user's screen.
 And I mean completely: the browser disappears and the only thing on the screen is your game.
 That's cool, but many users will find it disorienting and become stressed or panicked if they can't figure out how to exit your game.
-So if do you decide to run your game in fullscreen mode, be confident that users will know how to exit it.
+So you do decide to run your game in fullscreen mode, be confident that users will know how to exit it.
 Or, play it safe and just use `scaleToWindow`, which still looks great but doesn't take over the entire browser UI.)